darcyg/android-vnc-server/README.md

 ### Orientation change support

 When VNC screen rotation/orientation is not enforced, the VNC server will automatically resize its screen to mirror the device's current orientation.
-Detection of orientation changes is done using the OpenSBF project's [RotationWatcher.apk](/opensbf/RotationWatcher.apk).
+Detection of orientation changes is done using the OpenSTF project's [RotationWatcher.apk](https://github.com/openstf/RotationWatcher.apk).

 ### Android screenshot (`-S`, `-U`)